-A.3 Number of samples to be submitted for simplified test procedures in case of submitting simultaneously a range of RCBOs of the same fundamental design
+A.3 Number of samples to be submitted for simplified test procedures in case of submitting simultaneously a range of RCCBs of the same fundamental design

-A.3.1 If a range of RCBOs of the same fundamental design or additions to such a range of RCBOs are submitted for certification, the number of samples to be tested may be reduced according to Tables A.3, A.4 and A.5.
+A.3.1 If a range of RCCBs of the same fundamental design, or additions to such a range of RCCBs are submitted for certification, the number of samples to be tested may be reduced according to Table A.3.

-NOTE For the purposes of this annex, the term "same fundamental design" covers a range of RCBOs having a series of rated currents (I_n), a series of rated residual operating currents ($I{\Delta n}$) and different numbers of poles.
+NOTE For the purposes of this annex the same fundamental design comprises a series of rated current $(I_n)$ , a series of rated residual operating currents $(I{\Delta n})$ and/or different number of poles.

-RCBOs can be considered to be of the same fundamental design if all of the following conditions are met:
+RCCBs can be considered to be of the same fundamental design if all of the following conditions are met:

-- 1) they have the same basic design; voltage dependent types and voltage independent types shall not occur together in the same range; - 2) the residual current operating means have identical tripping mechanisms and identical relays or solenoids except for the variations permitted in c) and d) below; - 3) the materials, finish and dimensions of the internal current-carrying parts are identical other than the variations detailed in a) below; - 4) the terminals are of similar design (see b) below); - 5) the contact size, material, configuration and method of attachment are identical; - 6) the manual operating mechanism, materials and physical characteristics are identical;
+- they have the same basic design: in particular voltage dependent types and voltage independent types shall not occur together in the same range; - 2) the residual current operating means have identical tripping mechanism and identical relay or solenoid except for the variations permitted in c) and d): - 3) the materials, finish and dimensions of the internal current carrying parts are identical other than the variations detailed in a) below; - 4) the terminals are of similar design (see b) below); - 5) the contact size, material, configuration and method of attachment are identical; - 6) the manual operating mechanism, materials and physical characteristics are identical; - 7) the moulding and insulating materials are identical; - 8) the method, materials and construction of the extinction device are identical;